 The Spark was initially conceived to reach the communities our CLD team work with who have been hardest hit by the pandemic and lockdown.
-More than 1200 hard copies are being distributed weekly across Glasgow and soft copies to many more of our community partners.
+More than 7.500 hard copies are distributed across Glasgow four times a year, with soft copies provided to many more of our community partners.
 Thanks to its popularity we've now also made it available to all online.

 Look out over the school holidays for the next issue of The Spark.

 A Spark of Science